mobgen/halo-documentation/pages/ios/core/ios_logging_overview.md

 ### `FileLogger`

-In this case, the logger dumps all the messages to a file, which can be later accessed.
+In this case, the logger dumps all the messages of the execution to a file, which can be later accessed.
 It could be useful if a log file needs to be sent via email or something similar.

 The path of the file being written can be accessed via the property `filePath` of the logger (a reference to the file in the file system as a URL).